paulbradshaw/commandline/curl.md

 Not surprisingly, you can access any other page in the archive by simply changing that number.

-This is a perfect opportunity to demonstrate a simple scraping technique using `cURL`.
+This is a perfect opportunity to demonstrate a simple scraping technique using `curl`.

 To grab a range of pages rather than one, put the range in square brackets like so.
 In this case we're just going to grab eight: